 Brain-based Learning

-Core Principles of -Based
+Core Principles of Brain-Based Learning

 Renate and Geofrey Caine have stated the core principles of brain-based learning in Making Connections: Teaching and the Human Brain (1991,1994)

-1. is a parallel processor: it can perform several activities at once.
+1. The brain is a parallel processor: it can perform several activities at once.
 Renate and Geoffrey Caine (1991,1994) claim that thoughts, emotions, imagination and predispositions operate simultaneously and interact with the expansion of general social and cultural knowledge.

 1. Learning engages the entire physiology: Everything that affects our physiological functioning affects our capacity to learn